My name is Carrie, I am a mother to three beautiful girls. I use this all-natural shampoo to treat my scalp psoriasis.

 There are two products I always wonder about how they make any money.
 The first is salt—the last box of kosher salt I bought cost $1.69 and lasted for 8 months.
 The other is baking soda.
 It too is inexpensive, and it seems to sit in the cabinet forever.
-Fortunately baking soda has a million uses.
-The more you know what it can do, besides help an occasional batch of cookies rise, the more you will discover the magic of having it on hand.
-For now we will focus on its amazing power to relieve itching.
+Fortunately, baking soda has a million uses.
+The more you know what it can do, besides helping an occasional batch of cookies rise, the more you will discover the magic of having it on hand.
+For now, we will focus on its amazing power to relieve itching.

 Baking soda (sodium bicarbonate) has antibacterial properties that can neutralize bacteria.
-It is this because of this neutralizing, and its soothing properties, that lends baking soda to being used as a topical itch reliever.
+It is because of this neutralizing, and its soothing properties, that baking soda is used as a topical itch reliever.

 - The proper ratio would be about 1-1/2 cups of baking soda to 3 gallons of water.

 - Simply dissolve the baking soda in water and apply with a rag soaked in this mixture, pour over the affected area or soak in the mixture.

 You can make yourself a bath with baking soda to soak in if you have lots of lesions.

 Apple Cider Vinegar

 - Use approximately 1 tablespoon to one cup of water.

 - Apply to your scalp after rinsing the baking soda mixture out.